nachocs/encompass/app/migration-todo.md

 ## workspace-list-container
 - fix rendering of filters: props are getting updated after rendering and are no longer receieved by workspace-filter

+## workspaces.workspace
+- chevrons and carat images not working
+- error with workspaces.submission.selection transition

 ## problems.new
 - tabs do not work